zwong91/open-r1/README.md

 ## Training models

+We support training models with either DDP or DeepSpeed ZeRO-2 and ZeRO-3.
+To switch between methods, simply change the path to the `accelrate` YAML config in `configs`.

+> [!NOTE]
+> The training commands below are configured for a node of 8 x H100s (80GB).
+For different hardware and topologies, you may need to tune the batch size and number of gradient accumulation steps.

 ### SFT

-To run SFT on a dataset distilled from DeepSeek-R1 with reasoning traces such as [Bespoke-Stratos-17k](https://huggingface.co/datasets/bespokelabs/Bespoke-Stratos-17k), use this command, or edit `launch.slurm`.
+To run SFT on a dataset distilled from DeepSeek-R1 with reasoning traces such as [Bespoke-Stratos-17k](https://huggingface.co/datasets/bespokelabs/Bespoke-Stratos-17k), run:

 ```
 accelerate launch --config_file=configs/zero3.yaml src/open_r1/sft.py \
-    --model_name_or_path Qwen/Qwen2.5-Math-1.5B \
+    --model_name_or_path Qwen/Qwen2.5-Math-1.5B-Instruct \
     --dataset_name HuggingFaceH4/Bespoke-Stratos-17k \
     --learning_rate 2.0e-5 \
     --num_train_epochs 1 \